Year 1

 Additional dictation:

-- Challenge your child to apply their phonic knowledge in short dictated sentences.
+I can see a giant, white beetle swimming in the puddle.- Challenge your child to apply their phonic knowledge in short dictated sentences.

 - Model and check the correct spelling of the sentence together.